slo1958/sl-xj-lib-data/README.md

 #### compressed data serie clCompressedDataSerie
 The data serie stores it value in a string compressed form.
 Each cell in the column is an integer, an index to an array of values.
-Use this data serie instead of the standard data serie when a large number of rows contains only a few distinct values, for example a country name in a large address book.
+Use this data serie instead of the standard data serie when a large number of rows contains only a few distinct values, for example a country name in a large invoice dataset.

 ## About clDataTable